-To test for a garlic allergy, you can have a blood test or a skin prick test.
+Test for a garlic allergy, you can have a blood test or a skin prick test.
 To do these, your doctor may give you a referral to an allergist.

 To test for garlic intolerance, you can complete our intolerance test.
 Simply order your test online, and send a sample of your hair to our lab.
 The test covers over 350 foods that you may be intolerant to.
 This is a simple way to determine what food, or group of foods, maybe causing your reaction.

 Today we’ve had an in-depth look at garlic allergy and intolerance.
 We learnt that a garlic allergy is an immune reaction to garlic.
 In contrast, garlic intolerance is caused by an issue with digesting garlic.
 We then looked at what symptoms you might expect if you have a garlic allergy or intolerance.
 After reviewing the garlic plant family, known as the allium family, we learnt about the other foods you might react to if you have a garlic allergy or intolerance.
 Finally, we explored what testing you can do to diagnose a garlic allergy, as well as the simple test we offer for food intolerances.